 Environmental Accounts cover the entire national territory.

 EPEA must be consistent with National Economic Accounts.
 National Accounts define the national economy as the set of activities and transactions of the resident economic agents that focus on the economic national territory.
 Some transactions of these units are carried out outside of the national economic territory and other transactions within this territory are carried out by non-resident units.
 Therefore, it is necessary to apply the residence principle in EPEA as well as in the National Accounts.
 According to this principle, those EP expenditures carried out by units resident outside of the national territory must be considered expenditures of the national economy, and those expenditures carried out by units that are not resident in the national economic territory must be excluded from the accounting framework.

 Environmental protection expenditure accounts are compiled annually.

-EPEA series in base 2010, which is currently in force, include information for the 2010-2016 period, with the results of the year 2016 as early estimates.
+EPEA series include information for the 2010-2017 period, with the results of the year 2018 as early estimates.

 Environmental Accounts shall be updated periodically so as to incorporate the appropriate methodological and statistical changes, specially, base changes of the economic accounts.

 The results correspond to the 2019 Benchmark Revision (ESA 2010), being in line with National Accounts data.